Who goes on UNIQ?

 UNIQ is an access programme, which means that we prioritise state school students with good grades from backgrounds that are under-represented at Oxford and other highly selective universities.

-We welcome applications from students who
+We welcome applications from:

 Academic attainment and potential

-Educational and socio economic background
+Educational and socio-economic background

-All postcodes are divided into five groups called POLAR quintiles, with Q1 areas having the lowest rate of progression and Q5 the highest.
-UNIQ applicants who live in POLAR Q1 areas are selected before students with similar academic potential who live in POLAR Q2 postcodes.You can check the quintile of your postcode here.
+All postcodes are divided into five groups called POLAR quintiles, with Q1 areas having the lowest rate of progression to higher education and Q5 the highest.
+UNIQ applicants who live in POLAR Q1 areas are selected before students with similar academic potential who live in other POLAR postcode areas.You can check the quintile of your postcode here.

 ACORN is a classification of residential neighbourhoods which measures the socio-economic wealth of the area you live in, with 1 being the most economically advantaged and 5 being the least.
 UNIQ applicants who live in ACORN 5 areas are selected before students with similar academic potential who live in ACORN 4 postcodes.You can check which ACORN category your postcode comes under here.
 Please note that you do need to register before accessing this information.

+UNIQ is a programme for UK resident state school students.
 You must be a UK resident settled in the UK at the time of applying to UNIQ with no restrictions on the period for which you may stay in the UK.
 The UK is defined as four constituent countries: England, Scotland, Wales, and Northern Ireland.
 Crown dependencies and British Overseas Territories are not part of the United Kingdom and are not eligible to apply to UNIQ.